IsabellaGawthorneQCA/1701QCA-Assessment1-/replicationproject/replication.md

 Buttons A and B now become back tracks so that the key notes can be layered
 ![Image](codebacktracks.PNG)

-to increase sound i further looked into the guitar on the microbit page and located the use of acceleration, from this i coded the micro;bit to play notes when tilted left or right. this was done becuase i did not want to eliminate the sounds from buttons A and B. guitar code;
+To increase sound i further looked into the guitar on the microbit page and located the use of acceleration, from this I coded the micro;bit to play notes when tilted left or right.
+This was done becuase I did not want to eliminate the sounds from buttons A and B.
+Guitar code;
 ![Image](microbitguitaracceleratometercode.PNG)
-tilting code for acceleration
+Tilting code for acceleration
 ![Image](codenotwantingtosubstitutebuttonsthustilt.PNG)

 ## Project outcome ##

-*Complete the following information.*
+link to video presentation https://youtu.be/aXNmyKd1xpY

 ### Project title ###